-There are a lot of free website builders in the market right now, such as Weebly, Jimdo, Wix, etc that can allow you to quickly slap a website together in less than half a day.
+There are a lot of free website builders in the market right now, such as Weebly, Jimdo, Wix, etc that can allow you to create a website.

 It doesn’t have to be super good looking.
 We’re looking to test an idea quick, not submit a website for a beauty contest.

 Create a simple product description page, create a few simple diagrams or pictures of what you want to sell, and add in a “add to cart” button which leads to another page.

 This other page is what you will track to see if people are actually clicking on the “add to cart” button.

 Or you could solicit potential customers to submit their email addresses in the website, in order to receive further information on the products.
 This email function could be a simple contact form, which is included in the website builders I mentioned above.